marsbroshok/mlops-labs/lab-13-kfp-cicd/README.md

 gcloud builds submit --timeout 15m --tag ${IMAGE_URI} .
 ```

+To manually trigger the CI/CD run :

-3. Update the `build_pipeline.sh` script in the `Lab-11-KFP-CAIP/cicd` folder with your KFP inverting proxy host.
-You can retrieve the inverting proxy host name from the `inverse-proxy-config` ConfigMap.
-It will be under the `Hostname` key.
+1. Update the `build_pipeline.sh` script  with your KFP inverting proxy host.
-4. Manually trigger the CI/CD build:
+1. Start the run:
 ```
 ./build_pipeline.sh
 ```
-### Exercise 4 - Setting up GitHub integration
+### Setting up GitHub integration
 In this exercise you integrate your CI/CD workflow with **GitHub**, using [Cloud Build GitHub App](https://github.com/marketplace/google-cloud-build).
 You will set up a trigger that starts the CI/CD workflow when a new tag is applied to the **GitHub** repo managing the KFP pipeline source code.
 You will use a fork of this repo as your source GitHub repository.